corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/flows/overview.md

 ## Flows in the Corda 5 Developer Preview

 In the Corda 5 Developer Preview, the `Flow` interface is used to implement a flow.
-Implementing this interface will define the `call` method where business logic goes.
+Implementing `Flow` will define the `call` method which holds your business logic.
 Corda 5 API is provided to the flow by injectable services, accessible by defining a field and annotating with `@CordaInject`.

 ## Changes from Corda 4